abyanjan/Recommendation-with-Kmeans/recommendation-with_-kmeans.md

     ## [1] 9

+There are maximum of 10 genres for a movie.
 We will now separate the genres cloumn and reshape the movies\_tbl in the required format.

 ``` r
 movies_tbl <- movies_tbl %>%